irfinnew/mdf/example.md

  * Or an asterisk,
  + Or a plus.
     - Indent at least three more spaces to make a sublist.
+        - And again.

 ```
  - Make a list by starting each line with a dash and a space,
  * Or an asterisk,
  + Or a plus.
     - Indent at least three more spaces to make a sublist.
+        - And again.
 ```

 ## Ordered Lists

  2. Ordered lists with starting number.
- 3. Next items are automatic.
+ 2. Next items are automatic.

 ```
  2. Ordered lists with starting number.
- 3. Next items are automatic.
+ 2. Next items are automatic.
 ```